Royal Armoured Corps: Future Soldier (2021)

 In November 2021, the UK Government published Future Soldier, the planned reform of the British Army following its integrated defence and security review.
 Part of this would see a reorganisation of the regiments of the Royal Armoured Corps.

 1st (United Kingdom) Division

-1st (UK) Division is planned as the UK's primary land element for operations outside the European theatre, as well as operations supporting NATO's flanks.
-It consists of four infantry-centered brigades - two of these will contain regular light cavalry regiments, while a third serves as a parent formation for units of the Army Reserve.
+1st (UK) Division is the UK's primary land element for operations outside the European theatre, as well as operations supporting NATO's flanks.
+It consists of four infantry-centered brigades - two of these contain regular light cavalry regiments, while a third serves as a parent formation for units of the Army Reserve.